Current Research Opportunities

 We seek a PhD student to investigate the drivers of recovery or continued degradation of breeding range habitat, and the outcomes to ecosystems.
 The student will make use of existing historical ground collected data (e.g. plant biomass), remote sensing, and new field studies to address their questions.
 The student will have the opportunity to directly support wildlife conservation and management and gain experience on a collaborative project with government agencies and partners (Mississippi Flyway Council, Environment and Climate Change Canada, Ontario Ministry of Natural Resources and Forestry).
 Field work will be based at one or more sites near Churchill, Manitoba (Cape Churchill and La Perouse Bay), Akimiski Island, and the Burntpoint Research Station in Polar Bear Provincial Park, Ontario.

 The student will be enrolled in the Environmental and Life Sciences Graduate Program, Trent University, and under the supervision of Dr. Glen Brown, (Ontario Ministry of Natural Resources and Forestry at Trent University) and Dr. Peter Kotanen (University of Toronto).
-Start dates are flexible, January or May 2024.
+Start dates are flexible, January, May or September each year.
+Posting will remain open until all positions are filled.

 Salary: A stipend consistent with Trent University policies for PhD will be provided (includes a Teaching Assistantship).